 WHO SHOULD APPLY?

-- Applicants must be over 18 to apply.
+- Applicants must be 18 at the beginning of the academic year.

 - Less experienced performers who need to build the essential skills for Musical Theatre performance.

 - Recent High School graduates with a passion for the Performing Arts.

 - Performers with one strong element, who wish to develop as a triple threat performer.

 - Applicants with extensive amateur dramatic experience looking to develop into a professional performer.

 At the completion of this course, students can go on to complete the 1-year Musical Theatre Intensive course.
 Combining the Foundation and Intensive courses makes up a complete 2 year vocational training for students wishing to embark on a career in Musical Theatre, comparable to degree courses offered at other Drama schools.